helidon-io/helidon-build-tools/docs-internal/archetype-v2.md

  parent class-loader and `ClassLoader.getSystemClassLoader()` is not usable within a groovy script.
 This means that the script has to be standalone and create class-loaders manually.

-The Helidon archetypes declare the required dependencies so that `mvn archetype:generate` resolves them transitively when resolving the archetype.
+The Helidon archetypes declares the required dependencies so that `mvn archetype:generate` resolves them transitively when resolving the archetype.
 The post generation script resolves the Maven installation to create a class-loader that can invoke `aether` in order to resolve the archetype transitive dependencies and create a class-loader that can be used to invoke the Helidon archetype engine.